THINK BEYOND THE FACTS, THINK CONCEPTUALLY

 Author

-As an international educator, I work with colleagues in my local and global network regularly to implement concept-based inquiry.
+As an international educator, I work with colleagues in my local and global network regularly to implement inquiry through concept-based approaches to learning and teaching.
 It is a journey of discovery, learning and growing our own understandings about the ways children learn.

 Categories